Compute¶

 The Compute API provides scalable compute capabilities to parallelize your computations.
 It works by packaging your Python code and executing the code on nodes hosted by Descartes Labs in our cloud infrastructure.
 These nodes are able to access imagery at extremely high rates of throughput which, paired with horizontal scaling, allow you to execute computations over nearly any spatio-temporal scale.

-All features described here require a recent version of the Descartes Labs Python client.
-See these instructions for installing the latest client.
+All features described here require a recent version of the Descartes Labs Python client, version 2.1.0 or later.

 Note